 If you are the one who is going to install the coaxial cable from the signal source to its destination, one type of parameter that you should consider is the physical parameter.
 This parameter is an obvious characteristic which you can easily check upon installation.
 First is the length of the cable.
-It is like determining how long your Amsterdam city trip will be.
+It is like determining how long your Amsterdam city tour will be.
 You have to understand that the longer the cable is, the higher the signal loss can be.
 Like any transmitting device, coaxial cables are not perfect.
 But it does the job even when it spans tens and hundreds of yards.

 Another physical parameter is the dielectric constant of the insulator.
 When you consider this in your computation, you have to check the material used for the cable.
 Usually, it is a mixture of different materials.
 And you have to use the constant for it.

 The impedance simply means its resistance arising from the internal and external effects on the cable.
 You have to make sure that the cable can sustain these resistances so that you can have a perfect delivery of the signal to its destination.
 To minimize the impedance, usually, the installers use a higher size of diameter for the conductor.